DavidMercier/NIMS/doc/python_abaqus.rst

 * `Kibech S. et al., "Nanoindentation" (2014). <https://nanohub.org/resources/nanoindentation>`_
 * `Kopernik M. and Milenin A., "Numerical modeling of substrate effect on determination of elastic and plastic properties of TiN nanocoating in nanoindentation test."
 (2014). <http://doi.org/10.1016/j.acme.2013.10.001>`_
 * `Li Y. et al., "Models for nanoindentation of compliant films on stiff substrates" (2015). <http://dx.doi.org/10.1557/jmr.2015.126>`_
+* `Moreau S. et al., "Application of Design of Computer Experiments (DoCE) method for the extraction of the elasto-plastic behavior law of ECD copper through nano-indentation tests" (2015). <http://dx.doi.org/10.1109/EuroSimE.2015.7103084>`_
 * `Gupta A. K. et al., "Evaluation of elasto-plastic properties of ITO film using combined nanoindentation and finite element approach" (2015). <http://dx.doi.org/10.1016/j.ceramint.2015.09.054>`_
 * `Veprek-Heijman M.G.J. and Veprek S., "The deformation of the substrate during indentation into superhard coatings: Bückle's rule revised" (2016). <http://dx.doi.org/10.1016/j.surfcoat.2015.10.064>`_